Citrix Cloud for Partners

 Partners are identified in Citrix Cloud based on their Citrix Organization ID (ORGID).
 Partners can view the ORGID that’s associated with their Citrix Cloud account in the following locations in the Citrix Cloud management console:

 From the customer menu.
 Click your customer name from the top-right corner of the console.
 Your ORGID appears beneath your company name in the menu.

 From the Account Settings page.
 From the customer menu in the top-right corner, select Account Settings.

 If the ORGID on the account is an active member of a Citrix partner program (such as Citrix Solution Advisor or Citrix Service Provider) the program badge indicates that a Citrix partner owns this account.
 Partner identification is then used to govern access to additional cloud services or features.

 The customer dashboard is designed for partners to view the status of multiple Citrix Cloud customers in a consolidated view.
 For a customer to appear on the dashboard, a connection must be established between the partner and customer.
 The customer dashboard is available on partner badged Citrix Cloud accounts.

 By default, full access administrators can view the customer dashboard.
 Custom access administrators can view the dashboard if the Customer Dashboard (View Only) permission is selected.
 For more information about administrator permissions in Citrix Cloud, see Modify administrator permissions.

-Partners collaborating with customers on Citrix Cloud solutions are able to establish a trusted link between their accounts.
+Partners collaborating with customers on Citrix Cloud solutions can establish a trusted link between their accounts.
 This account level relationship allows a customer to share specific information easily with a partner.
-By accepting to connect with a partner, a customer grants the partner visibility into information about their Citrix Cloud account and relationship with Citrix.
+By connecting with a partner, a customer grants the partner visibility into information about their Citrix Cloud account and their relationship with Citrix.